microgenius/GOuge/README.md

 ## Usage

+You can download dmg file and run it => https://github.com/mehmetaltugakgul/GOuge/blob/main/GOuge.dmg

 After launching GOuge, you'll see a new icon in your system tray.
 Click on the icon to view a menu with the following information:

 - CPU usage percentage